J4V4D3/J4V4D3/README.md

 -->

 - 🔭 I’m currently working on starting my programming journey.
-- 🌱 I’m currently learning Web Development by following (The Odin Project)[https://www.theodinproject.com/paths]!
+- 🌱 I’m currently learning Web Development by following [The Odin Project](https://www.theodinproject.com/paths])!
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+- ⚡ Fun fact: Rabbits aren't rodents!
  -->
-- ⚡ Fun fact: Rabbits aren't rodents!